 Marisa Hollingsworth is from Detroit, Michigan where she began her dance training.
 She later graduated from Spelman College located in Atlanta Georgia, with a Bachelor of Arts in History with a minor in Dance.
 Her summers were spent in New York City at the Dance Theater of Harlem.
 After college, she danced five seasons with Ballethnic Dance Company in Atlanta, Georgia and later joined the Cleo Parker Robinson Dance Ensemble for four seasons in Denver, Colorado.
 After Cleo, she danced with 7Dancers and then joined the Hannah Kahn Dance Company for eight seasons.
 She has also performed with Nu-World Contemporary Dance Theatre, New Breed Dance and Chadash Contemporary Dance Movement.
 She has taught all forms of dance throughout the Denver area as well as been a judge for the Ms. Colorado Pagent and the Denver Bronco Cheerleaders.
 Her board service includes The Children’s Museum of Denver, Davis Contemporary Dance Company, Presenting Denver and Advisor for New England Foundation for the Arts (nefa) for dance.
+Marisa has recently been appointed to serve on the Denver Commission on Cultural Affairs for Denver Arts and Venues for the next 3 years.
 She is currently the Executive and Artistic Director of Presenting Denver since 2020.
 She is a wife and a mother of two.

-Joanna Gezon is the Assistant Vice President and Corporate Controller for Liberty Media Corporation.
+Joanna Jackson is the Vice President and Corporate Controller for Liberty Media Corporation.
 Joanna has been with Liberty since May of 2008, when she was hired as a Director of Accounting.
 Joanna graduated from the University of Colorado, and began her career at Price Waterhouse.
 Joanna serves as President of the Debbie Jackson & Darrell Pridemore Memorial Scholarship Foundation, which raises money through an annual golf tournament to provide college scholarships for high school seniors in Douglas County.
-The Foundation, which has provided over $150,000 in college scholarships, seeks to assist students who have overcome adversity in their lives.
+The Foundation, which has provided over $200,000 in college scholarships, seeks to assist students who have overcome adversity in their lives.

 Laura James manages the external marketing and communications for the Denver Metro Chamber of Commerce and their affiliate, the Denver Metro Chamber Leadership Foundation as the senior marketing and communications specialist.